N64 Finally Gets Proper Online Play! Rollback Netcode is an Absolute Game-Changer

 The best place is the official Discord server dedicated to Super Smash Bros.
 64 or the RMG-K GitHub repository, where enthusiasts share the best configurations and troubleshoot specific titles.

-Does rollback support more than 2 players?
+Does rollback support multiplayer for more than 2 players?

 Yes, multiplayer support is possible for more than 2 players, though it requires significantly more bandwidth to synchronize game states between all participants in the session.